mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Preferably has draw power support
 - Preferably can re-use cards in GY
 - Only use for Farming or Event duels
-- Extra Deck can contain Xyz/Pendulum
+- Extra Deck can have many Xyz/Pendulum
 - Main Deck can contain Ritual/Pendulum
 - No skill generated cards in Main Deck
 - No Spirit/Union/Gemini/Toon/Lv/Flip type